jumpinjackie/forge-e33-mod/design/ARTIFACTS.md

 Whenever this vehicle attacks, if an Expeditioner crewed it this turn, it explores.
 (Reveal the top card of your library.
 Put that card into your hand if it’s a land.
 Otherwise, put a +1/+1 counter on this creature, then put the card back or put it into your graveyard.)
 Crew 2
 ---
-As you sail into the unknown, know that Lumiere stands with you.
-When you battle the Paintress, know that Lumiere fights with you.
+As you sail into the unknown, know that Lumière stands with you.
+When you battle the Paintress, know that Lumière fights with you.
 - Emma

 4/4